-Many different things must fit together on the marathon distance, before the race will be a success.
-With the right preparation, you can do a lot to a positive experience.
-Below follows a Marathon Training Schedule – Beginner/Intermediate.
+Many different things must fit together on the marathon distance before the race will be a success.
+With a Marathon Training Schedule and the right preparation, you can do a lot to have a positive experience.
+Below you will learn how to use the marathon training schedule for beginners/intermediate runners.
 The schedule is the Specialization, which shows how to put it all together in practice forward to the marathon race.

-The schedule is for beginners/easy experienced and continue from the basic schedule but first, we will take a look of the training types in the schedule and their purposes.
+The schedule is for beginners/easy experienced and continues from the basic schedule but first, we will take a look at the training types in the schedule and their purposes.
 A blueprint so you know what it is all about.

-The long run LSD 1 and LSD 2 (Long Slow Distance)
+Long Slow Distance LSD 1 and LSD 2

 During this period, moves the lactate threshold for when the lactate begins to accumulate in the muscles, and thus you will be able to run closer to the limit for the maximum Oxygen uptake.
 As described earlier the LT corresponds roughly to your half-marathon pace and a working heart rate at 70-80 % of max. for beginner/easy experienced runners.

-Test runs are a good indicator of whether you are in the right shape in relation to your goal or whether it is time to change the ambitions.
+Test runs are a good indicator of whether you are in the right shape concerning your goal or whether it is time to change your ambitions.
 The purpose of test runs and competition/races on shorter distances is:

 - To determine your physical capacity and do you recover in the right way